Waxmard/ranking-app/backend/README.md

 # Ranking App Backend

 This repository contains the backend for a ranking application where users can create and manage lists, add items, and rank those items using a custom algorithm.
 The backend is built using Django and provides APIs for list and item management.
-The project uses a PostgreSQL database for data storage and supports OAuth-based authentication.
+The project uses a PostgreSQL database for data storage and supports OAuth/OIDC-based authentication.

 ## Table of Contents